scaffold-eth/create-eth/contributors/DEVELOPER-GUIDE.md

    </details>

 2. Pull latest changes from `main` branch locally, and create `backmerge-upstream` branch from it
-3. Pull `upstream-main` branch locally
+3. Pull latest changes from `upstream-main` branch locally
 4. Merge `upstream-main` branch into `backmerge-upstream` branch
 5. If there are any conflicts, resolve them and commit the changes. **Common conflicts:**
    - Sometimes there will be conflicts in the root `yarn.lock` file and we should "accept yours", or reset the changes made to `yarn.lock`.